rthatcher/t2/nodered-tutorial.md

  -  **Return file details?** - _<unchecked\>_
  -  **Name** - _Read JSON Files_

-\* On Ubuntu Linux substitute <username\> for the logged in user.
+For the **Start Folder**, on Ubuntu Linux substitute <username\> for the logged in user.
 On Mac adjust the Foldername to reflect your system.
 In the next step of the tutorial test data will be created in this folder.
 Use the full path of the folder - using the \~/ notation to indicate the user's home folder will cause an error.

 ##### 3. **change** node (from function category) - _Set Filename_